-The trading of plywood products is conducted predominantly in United States dollars and Renminbi while the production costs are mainly denominated in Renminbi.
+The trading of plywood products and other wooden products is conducted predominantly in United States dollars and Renminbi while the production costs are mainly denominated in Renminbi.
 The Group manages its foreign currency risk by closely monitoring the movements of foreign currency exchange rates.
 The Group does not currently designate any hedging relationship on the foreign exchange forward contracts for the purpose of the hedge accounting.